hckmd/hckmd.github.io/japan-2023/tokyo-4.md

 We took a break at one point to get some lunch and watched the event till late afternoon - then we headed to Shinagawa.

 We checked into our Shinagawa AirBnB and reserved our Shinkansen tickets to Kyoto for the next day.
-We had dinner at a conveyor belt restaurant in Shibuya (which was the first time Ben had sushi from a conveyor!) and called it a night.
+We had dinner at a sushi conveyor belt restaurant in Shibuya (which was the first time Ben had sushi from a conveyor!) and called it a night.

 ## Day 8